my work

 Rent App

-Rent App is a fast-paced startup in the property tech space, where I serve as Principal Product Designer.
-I lead design across a wide range of initiatives—from our core consumer app and web experiences that enable users to pay and split rent, to internal tools like customer support systems, to new product development such as our predictive renter screening solution.
-Working within this small, agile team ensures close cross-functional collaboration and allows me to make design decisions that have impact and drive consistency across entire product ecosystem.
+Rent App is a fast-paced startup in the property tech space, where I served as Principal Product Designer.
+I led design across a wide range of initiatives—from the core consumer app and web experiences that enables users to pay, split, and manage rent with payment plans, to internal tools like the customer support admin.
+Working within a small, agile team ensured close cross-functional collaboration and allowed me to make design decisions that had impact and drove consistency across the entire product ecosystem.

 Split Pay